MichaelYochpaz/Backup-Script/README.md

-   -s <path>     Path to which the generated backup file will be saved to [default: current working directory] -e <pattern>  Exclude a pattern (specific files / folders) from being backed up -u <path>     rclone path to which the backup file will be uploaded to (not providing one will skip the upload process) -r            Removes local copy of backup file after it's been uploaded -v            Uses the '-v' option when running tar and rclone
+   -s <path>     Path to which the generated backup file will be saved to [default: current working directory] -e <pattern>  Exclude a pattern (specific files / folders) from being backed up -u <path>     rclone path to which the backup file will be uploaded to (not providing one will skip the upload process) -p <API key>  Sends a Pushbullet notification once backup is done to the given API key -r            Removes local copy of backup file after it's been uploaded -y            Skip warnings (by default, warnings require user input to contine) -v            Uses '-v' option when running tar and rclone

  Commands:
    -h            Displays this help and exists.

  Examples:
  backup "/home/user/important_stuff"
- backup -u "GDrive:/Backups" -r "/home/user/important_stuff/"
- backup -n "important-stuff-backup" -s "/home/user/backups" -e "*.pdf" -e "important_stuff/dont_backup_this_folder" "/home/user/important_stuff/"
+ backup -u "GDrive:/Backups" -r -y -p "XXXXXXXXXXXXXXXX" "/home/user/important_stuff/" backup -n "important-stuff-backup" -s "/home/user/backups" -e "*.pdf" -e "important_stuff/dont_backup_this_folder" "/home/user/important_stuff/"
 ```

-## To Do
+## FAQ
-- [ ] Add an option to restore a backup through the script
-- [ ] Add an option to customize date format on backup's file name.
-- [ ] Add '-l' option to save a log file.
-- [ ] Add an option to send Pushbullet notification once backup is done.
-- [ ] Add a scheduled backups setup guide using `cron` and `systemd` to *README*.
+**Q:** Why use `tar` and not `gzip` for backups?
+**A:** The tar format can store symlinks and file permissions and, whereas the zip format, can't.

+**Q:** I have a Pushbullet account.
+Where do I find my API key?
+**A:** Go to your Pushbullet account's [settings page](https://www.pushbullet.com/#settings/account), and click the "Create Access Token" button.

+**Q:** I found a bug, or have an idea for a feature.
+What do I do?
+**A:** Feel free to open a [issue](https://github.com/MichaelYochpaz/Backup-Script/issues) with bugs / suggestions / improvments.